U.S. Senator Steve Daines

 John A. Eidsmoe

 Colonel (MS), Mississippi State Guard; Senior Counsel, Foundation for Moral Law; Pastor, Association of Free Lutheran Congregations

 Citizenship is one of our God-given Christian responsibilities.
 Drollinger has given us a clear blueprint to effective American citizenship when he urges us to prioritize sharing Christ with leaders in government, not because their souls are more precious than others, but rather because they have enhanced influence to share Christ with others and to affect government policy.
 And he supports his contention with numerous Biblical examples and citation, often using the original languages to clarify his message.
 Those who wish to be “salt and light” in the world will benefit greatly from Pastor Drollinger’s Rebuilding America.

-U.S. Congressman Scott Garrett
+Former U.S. Congressman Scott Garrett

 New Jersey, 5th District

 When City Council Members, state and federal leaders are strong in Christ, the course of our nation reflects that; the opposite is true also.
 In Rebuilding America, if what is stated here is emphasized by church leaders, the aforementioned will occur.
 This book contains the best way — albeit long term — for the Church to positively influence and impact the State.